 The first step in enforcing your parenting plan is to file a motion seeking enforcement with the court.

 Once you file this motion, the court will conduct a hearing no more than 45 days after the filing.
 Unless both parties agree to other terms.
 The court then reviews the motion to determine if a violation has indeed occurred.

-Three Most Common Outcomes
+Common Enforcement Proceeding Outcomes

 There are three common outcomes to this type of enforcement proceeding.
 They are:

-- The parenting plan was violated, but with good reason and no remedy is required,
+- The parenting plan was violated, but with good reason and no remedy is required.

 - The parenting plan was violated and a remedy is ordered.

-The consequences of violating a parenting plan vary depending on the severity of the infraction.
+Consequences of violating a parenting plan vary depending on the severity of the infraction.
 In relatively minor cases, the court may do something like allot one parent additional time to make up for lost time with the child.

 On the more severe side, the court may find it necessary to order a hearing to modify the entire custody arrangement.